-For example, comparing the intensities at time t and intensity a very small time later $t+\tau$ , a strong correlation is observed.
+For example, comparing the intensities at time t and intensity a very small time later $t+\tau$, a strong correlation is observed.
 Comparing successive intensity at a time $t+2\tau$ to intensity at time t, the correlation is also present, but smaller.
 Following the pattern, the correlation will decrease until it is not detected anymore.
 Also, the size of the particles needs to be considered.
 As mentioned, larger particles move slower, so the change of the signal will be slower and the correlation will persist for longer time.

-Time correlation function G1 $(q,\tau)$ at a particular scattering vector q can be calculated, as followed:
+Time correlation function G1 (q,τ) at a particular scattering vector q can be calculated, as followed:

 $$G_1(\boldsymbol{q}, \tau) = (I(\boldsymbol{q}, t).
-I(\boldsymbol{q}, t + \tau)) \tag{2}$$
+I(\boldsymbol{q}, t + \tau)) \tag{2}$$ a_0 is a constant base line value (usually 1), a_1 is dynamic part of the amplitude, and a_2 is the decay rate, used for the calculations of the diffusion coefficient thus for hydrodynamic radii (using Stokes-Einstein equation).
+For larger particles decay starts at a longer lag time, and other way round for smaller particles.

-The time correlation function is a function of the correlator delay time $\tau$ , which decays exponentially.
+The time correlation function is a function of the correlator delay time τ , which decays exponentially.
 This applies for a large number of monodisperse objects both small and large, which undergo to Brownian motion.
 The following equation describes this function: